2026 Elections Candidate Information

 Thinking about running for office in the 2026 Municipal and School Board Elections?

-The Association of Municipalities of Ontario (AMO) is hosting two webinar series designed to equip individuals with the tools, resilience, and confidence to meet today’s political challenges head-on.
-The series is offered at no charge in two dedicated streams:
+The Association of Municipalities of Ontario (AMO) is hosting numerous webinar series designed to equip individuals with the tools, resilience, and confidence to meet today’s political challenges head-on.
+These series are offered at no charge.

 Stream 1: Considering Re-Election in 2026